solidqcloud/Azure-DevCamp/HOL/05-arm-cd/README.md

     ![image](./media/2017-06-23_10_43_00.png)

-1. On the top toolbar, select `Logs` to monitor the release process.
-When the release for the dev environment finishes, you will be prompted to approve the release to the test environment.
+1. When the release for the dev environment finishes, you will be prompted to approve the release to the test environment.
 Click `Approve` to continue the release.

     ![image](./media/2017-06-23_10_45_00.png)